sdothum/dotfiles-archive-2023/zsh/README.md

 ## warning

-At the time of this README, zsh has become my interactive shell of choice -- and dash, my scripting shell, for performance and POSIX conformity.
+At the time of this README, fish has become my interactive shell of choice -- and dash, my scripting shell, for performance and POSIX conformity.
 As such, I have not continued to maintain this shell configuration and function library to ensure its integration with the